kimjee8955/Fall-2021-DS-Challenge/README.md

 ![Screen Shot 2021-05-07 at 4 11 48 PM](https://user-images.githubusercontent.com/54642556/117516797-f05f0100-af4e-11eb-97f0-de24d1ac0956.png)
 ![Screen Shot 2021-05-07 at 4 12 01 PM](https://user-images.githubusercontent.com/54642556/117516803-f7860f00-af4e-11eb-8447-e11e66fe3ecb.png)

-First I made a table of outliers by filtering the dataset by order_amounts that are larger than $Q3+1.5*IQR$.
+First I made a table of outliers by filtering the dataset by order_amounts that are larger than Q3+1.5*IQR.
+From the first table, we can see that the maximum order amount of $704000 is coming from user #607 making bulk orders of 2000.
+This result made me wonder if there were other users making bulk orders, so I made another table summarizing total items a user has purchased at a shop.
+Fortunately, we see from the second table that no other user is making bulk orders from the same shop.
 ```python
 Q1 = df.order_amount.quantile(q=0.25)
 Q2 = df.order_amount.quantile(q=0.5)